rtmigo/dmk_py/README.md

 2) **Argon2id** (memory 128 MiB, iterations 4, parallelism 8) derives
    256-bit **private key** from salted (1) secret name.

-3) 96-bit urandom **block nonce** is generated for each new block.
+3) 96-bit urandom **block nonce** is generated for each block.

 4) To indicate that a block refers to the secret name, we write a 256-bit hash to the beginning of the block.
 It is a **Blake2s** hash derived from private key (2) + block nonce (3).

-   If, when reading, we get the same hash from the key and nonce, then we will decide that this block refers to the secret name.
+   During the read, for each block, we compute this hash again.
+If the value matches, we [decide](https://stackoverflow.com/a/4014407) that the block refers to the codename.

-   Hypothetically, there can be a collision of 256-bit private keys, or a collision of 256-bit hashes.
-Either of these two events will cause the block to be misclassified and may result in data loss.
-However, the probability of getting such an error is vanishingly small compared to the risk of the death of humanity from the sudden fall of an asteroid in the next second.
-   To protect yourself for sure, it is useful to make backups primarily out of concern for asteroids.

 5) **ChaCha20** encrypts the block data using the 256-bit private key (2) and
-   newly block nonce (3).
+   96-bit block nonce (3).

 6) **CRC-32** checksum verifies the entry data decrypted from the block.